 The new part-program edited is stored in the CNC's RAM memory.
-A copy of the part-programs may be stored in the hard disk (KeyCF), at a PC connected through serial line or in the USB disk.
+A copy of the part-programs may be stored in the "MemKey Card", at a PC connected through serial line 1 or 2 or in the hard disk.

-To transmit a program to a PC through the serial, proceed as follows:
+To transmit a program to a PC through serial line 1 or 2, proceed as follows:

-- 1. Execute the "WinDNC.exe" application at the PC. - 2.
+- 1. Execute the application "Fagor50.exe" or "WinDNC.exe" at the PC. - 2.
 Activate DNC communications at the CNC. - 3.
 Select the work directory at the CNC.
 It is selected from the -Utilities- mode, option Directory \Serial L \Change directory

 In -Edit- mode, it is possible to modify part-programs residing in the CNC's RAM memory.
-To modify a program stored in the hard disk (KeyCF), in a PC or in the USB disk, it must be previously copied into RAM memory.
+To modify a program stored in the "MemKey Card", in a PC or in the hard disk, it must be previously copied into RAM memory.